 Britain to provide anti-viral drug remdesivir to some COVID-19 patients

-"As we navigate this unprecedented period, we must be on the front foot of the latest medical advancements, while always ensuring patient safety remains a top priority," junior health minister James Bethell said.
+"This is probably the biggest step forward in the treatment of coronavirus since the crisis began," health minister Matt Hancock told a government news conference.

-"We will continue to monitor remdesivir’s success in clinical trials across the country to ensure the best results for UK patients."
+"These are very early steps, but we are determined to support the science and back the projects that show promise."

-The government said that the allocation of the drugs would be determined by where they would have the greatest benefit, but did not say how many patients would be treated under the arrangement.
+The government said the allocation of the drug would be determined by where it would have the greatest benefit, but did not say how many patients would be treated.

 Gilead said it expects results from its own study of remdesivir in patients with moderate COVID-19 at the end of this month.